Dewater Sludge Using Our Dewatering Bags

 The customer will operate during 15 years up to 7 meters high 200 hectare site.
 The dewatering bags to dewater sludge will be left a while in the sun and at the ends will be covered with earth What do you have to offer as a solution?
 We want the biggest dewatering bags you have.

-Thanks for asking.
-Due to the size that you require, you will probably want to use is the Dewatering Tube rather than the dewatering bag.
+Answer: Thank you for asking.
+Due to the size that you require, you will probably want to use is the Dewatering Tubes rather than the dewatering bags.
 This tube, also known as a geotextile tube, is designed specifically for large or demanding dewatering projects.
 This has included sludge dewatering, lagoon projects, and work on mines.

 The largest dewatering tube we typically offer will feature a circumference of 90 feet and a length of 200 feet.